-The Project consists of the adaptive reuse of the former St. Rose de Lima Catholic Church and two adjacent schoolhouses in the Treme neighborhood of New Orleans into a community-serving arts, education and entrepreneurship hub.
+The Rose Collaborative Project consists of the adaptive reuse of the former St. Rose de Lima Catholic Church and two adjacent schoolhouses in the Treme neighborhood of New Orleans into a community-serving arts, education, and entrepreneurship hub.

 The church portion of the Project was originally built by the St. Rose de Lima congregation in 1880.
 The original church building was destroyed by a fire in 1913 but was rebuilt in 1915.
 The Catholic Church deconsecrated the property following Hurricane Katrina and the church remained vacant until acquired by Rose CDC and Alembic in 2016.